Short-term health insurance

 Can I buy short-term insurance in my state?

-States where you can’t buy short-term health plans in 2023:
+Find out more about states where you can’t buy short-term health plans in 2024 from our guides below:

 In some cases, this is because state regulations ban them outright, while in other cases it’s because state regulations are strict enough that insurers have opted not to sell short-term plans.
 And the availability of short-term plans does sometimes fluctuate from one year to the next in a given state, due to insurer business practices and evolving state regulations.
-So this list has changed a bit over time.
+So the list of states that don’t offer short-term health insurance may change over time.

 Short-term plans are available in the remaining states, but regulations and availability vary considerably from state to state.
-(Choose your state from the map above to to see how short-term plans are regulated within your state.)
+(Choose your state from the map above to see our guides about how short-term plans are regulated within your state.)

 Will short-term plans cover my doctors?

-Short-term health insurance plans cover a range of physician services, surgery, outpatient and inpatient care.
-In addition, policyholders can sometimes choose their own doctor and hospital without restrictions, though there may be financial incentives for using in-network providers.
+Short-term health insurance plans generally cover a range of physician services, surgery, outpatient and inpatient care.
+In addition, policyholders can sometimes choose their own doctor and hospital without restrictions, though there may be a benefit for using in-network providers instead of doctors that are out of network.

-If the short-term plan has a provider network, the provider’s total payment will be adjusted to match the insurer’s approved reimbursement rate, with the cost split between the health plan and the policyholder according to the terms of the plan.
-But if the health plan does not have a provider network — often touted as a benefit that provides freedom to see any doctor — enrollees should be aware of how balance billing works.
+If the short-term plan has a provider network and the patient stays in-network, the provider’s total payment will be adjusted to match the insurer’s approved reimbursement rate (the cost will be split between the health plan and the policyholder according to the terms of the plan).
+But if the health plan does not have a provider network – often touted as a benefit that provides freedom to see any doctor – enrollees should be aware of how balance billing works.
 This is described in more detail below.

 Does short-term health insurance cover pre-existing conditions?

 Even if you’re eligible for coverage based on the short list of questions asked on the application, you will generally not have coverage for any pre-existing medical conditions while you’re enrolled in the plan.
-Short-term plans exist solely to provide coverage for medical conditions that have not yet arisen – and will generally not be any help at all in terms of medical conditions you already have.
+Short-term plans are designed to provide coverage for medical conditions that have not yet arisen – and will generally not be of any use for medical conditions you already have.

 Be sure to check the list of exclusions on any policy.
-Short-term plans also tend to use post-claims underwriting, which means they will typically take your word for your health status when you enroll, but can then go back through your medical history if and when you have a claim, making sure that you were truthful on your application and verifying any pre-existing conditions.
+Short-term plans also tend to use post-claims underwriting, which means they can go back through your medical history if and when you have a claim, to verify if you had any pre-existing conditions at the time of your enrollment.

 What are possible drawbacks of short-term health plans?